TreehouseFalcon/homebridge-kwikset-halo/README.md

 **`mfaPort`**: Don't change this unless there's port overlap on your local network

+## Multi-factor authentication

+If you have multi-factor authentication set up on your Kwikset account, read the plugin logs for a link to the localhost page to enter the code.

 ## Known caveats

 - There is no officially supported API for Kwikset locks, so this can break without notice.